karatelabs/karate/README.md

 You can see what the result looks like [here](https://twitter.com/ptrthomas/status/1335478948365443072).

-Since templates can be loaded using the [`classpath:`](#classpath) prefix, you should be able to re-use templates across your projects via Java JAR files.
+Since templates can be loaded using the [`classpath:`](#classpath) prefix, you can even re-use templates across your projects via [Java JAR files](https://stackoverflow.com/a/58339662/143475).

 # Karate Expressions
 Before we get to the HTTP keywords, it is worth doing a recap of the various 'shapes' that the right-hand-side of an assignment statement can take: